-Additional information about Family Weekend 2014 is listed below.
-See this PDF to review last year's event.
+Information about Family Weekend 2016 will be updated soon.
+See below to review last year's event.

 College of Liberal Arts Building